bagaking/DGIPs/DGIPS/dgip-100:fungible-tokens.md

 ### burn

 Burn `_value` amount of fungible tokens with symbol `_symbol` to address `_from`, and MUST fire the `Burn` event.
 The function SHOULD `throw` if the message caller's account balance does not have enough tokens to burn.
-Issue of 0 values SHOULD `throw`.
+Issues of 0 values SHOULD `throw`.

 ```typescript
 burn(_symbol: string, _from: number, _value: string): Promise<{